google/hashr/readme.md

 This importer utilizes 7z to recursively extract contents of Windows Update packages.
 It will look for Windows Update files in the provided GCS bucket, easiest way to automatically update the GCS bucket with new updates would be to do the following:

 1. Set up GCE VM running Windows Server in hashr GCP project.
-2. Configure it with WSUS role, select Windows Update packages that you'd like to process
+1. Configure it with WSUS role, select Windows Update packages that you'd like to process
-3. Configure WSUS to automatically approve and download updates to local storage
+1. Configure WSUS to automatically approve and download updates to local storage
-4. Set up a Windows task to automatically sync content of the local storage to the GCS bucket: `gsutil -m rsync -r D:/WSUS/WsusContent gs://hashr-wsus/` (remember to adjust the paths)
+1. Set up a Windows task to automatically sync content of the local storage to the GCS bucket: `gsutil -m rsync -r D:/WSUS/WsusContent gs://hashr-wsus/` (remember to adjust the paths)

 ### Setting up Postgres exporter

-Postgres exporter allows sending of hashes, file metadata, and the actual content of the file to a PostgreSQL instance.
+Postgres exporter allows sending of hashes, file metadata and the actual content of the file to a PostgreSQL instance.
 For best performance it's advised to set it up on a separate and dedicated machine.
 If you did set up PostgreSQL while choosing the processing jobs storage you're almost good to go, just run the following command to create the required tables:
 ``` shell
 cat scripts/CreatePostgresExporterTables.sql | docker exec -i hashr_postgresql psql -U hashr -d hashr